bobzurad/zsandbox.azurewebsites.net/Docker-OSX.md

 ```Dockerfile
 RUN sed -i -e 's/os.get_terminal_size().columns/80/g' /home/arch/OSX-KVM/./fetch-macOS-v2.py
 ```

+Note: By default, the Dockerfile is set to build an image with a resolution of 1920x1080.
+To change the resolution, see here: https://github.com/sickcodes/Docker-OSX?tab=readme-ov-file#changing-display-resolution

 Then run this to build the image:
 ```bash
 docker build -t sickcodes/docker-osx:sonoma --build-arg SHORTNAME=sonoma .